peichman-umd/umd-handle-django/docs/DevelopmentEnvironmentLocal.md

     ```

 3) Download the `handle-test-sp.key` and `handle-test-sp.crt` files from the
-   "handle-test-saml" entry in LastPass into the project rooo directory.
+   "handle-test-saml" entry in LastPass into the project root directory.

     ℹ️ Note: These files can be placed in an directory outside the project,
     if desired.
 Also, when downloading the `handle-test-sp.crt`